Spin the Bottle (Angel)

-"Spin the Bottle" is episode 6 of season 4 in the television show Angel.
+"Spin the Bottle" is the sixth episode of the fourth season of the American television series Angel.
 Written and directed by series creator Joss Whedon, it was originally broadcast on November 10, 2002 on the WB television network.
 In "Spin the Bottle", Lorne performs a magic spell on Cordelia to help her regain her memory, but instead the spell causes all the Angel Investigations members to revert to their teenage personae.

 Plot

 After his rendition of "The Way We Were", Lorne addresses an unseen lounge audience.
 In an attempt to restore Cordelia's memory, Lorne obtains a bottle containing a memory-restoration spell, which Cordelia is eager to try.
 Wesley arrives, having been asked to help with the spell, and has an awkward meeting with Fred.
 She vaguely informs him that her mission was completed, as Gunn realizes that Wesley helped Fred try to kill her professor.
 When he confronts Wesley, he also threatens Wes to not pursue Fred, but Wes tries to dismiss the issue.
 Gunn asks what happened to Wesley.
 He reminds Gunn that "I had my throat cut and all my friends abandoned me."
 The gang hold hands in a circle around the bottle as it starts to spin.
 The spell disorients everyone; Lorne passes out and the others stumble about the lobby as if very high.
 Cordelia accidentally smashes the bottle with her boot.
 All present are mentally regressed to the age of 17: Cordelia when she was the most popular girl at Sunnydale High, Wesley believes he is still a student at the Watcher's Academy, Gunn is once again a rebellious street kid, Fred is transformed into a younger and insecure girl who likes marijuana; and Angel has reverted to his teenaged pre-vampire self — an Irishman named Liam (he was not sired until age 26).
 While Liam wonders what happened to his Irish accent, Gunn and Wesley butt heads on plans.
 When Wesley tries to demonstrate his toughness with a karate demonstration, he unintentionally activates the stake weapon up his sleeve.
 Gunn and Fred find Lorne passed out behind the counter, and are shocked to see a demon.
 Meanwhile, Connor saves a young woman from two vampires.
 The woman offers her body in repayment, but only if he pays.